JavachipMom/JavaWorks_App/README.md

   -Not many other apps like this.
   -People just go to the nearest coffeeshop and hope for the best -Too many features on other apps

+##What are the increment steps to the solution??
+  -The minimum viable product will be to look for the nearest coffeeshop..